Gary Downs

-Gary McLinton Downs Jr. (born June 6, 1972) is currently a representative of Fellowship of Christian Athletes in Gwinnett County and a partner with Born to Compete.
-Gary is an American former professional football player who was a running back in the National Football League (NFL) for the New York Giants, the Denver Broncos, and the Atlanta Falcons.
+Gary McClinton Downs Jr. (born June 6, 1972) is an American former professional football running back and coach who played for the NFL's New York Giants, Denver Broncos, and Atlanta Falcons.
 He was also an assistant coach for NFL Europa's Amsterdam Admirals.
+He is the father of football players Josh and Caleb Downs.

 Career

-Downs played college football at North Carolina State University and was selected in the third round of the 1994 NFL draft by the Giants.
+Downs played college football at North Carolina State University and was selected 95th overall in the third round of the 1994 NFL draft by the Giants.
 He played in 69 games over six NFL seasons from 1994 to 2000.
 He rushed for 149 yards and caught nine passes for 66 yards.